just-nonsense/what-is-my-ip/README.md

 ## What is my IP? | HTML Template

 ### General
 HTML Website for detecting the IP, Location, [...] of the Visitor.
-The Website uses the IP-API by [ipapi.co](https://ipapi.co/). (https://ipapi.co/json)
+The Website uses the IP-API by [ipapi.co](https://ipapi.co/). *(https://ipapi.co/json)*

 ### Demo
-You can view the live demo [here](https://dsc.gg).
+You can view the live demo [here](https://just-nonsense.github.io/whatismyip/).

+*(detecting doesn't work on the github.io server.
+It works on your local browser or webserver)*

 ### Variables
 Only the "ip", "city", "postal" and "org" Variables are used in the Website, but there are some more which you can also use: